Sunscreen: History

 In 1974, Greiter adapted earlier calculations from Friedrich Ellinger and Rudolf Schulze and introduced the "sun protection factor" (SPF), which has become the global standard for measuring UVB protection.
 It has been estimated that Gletscher Crème had an SPF of 2.

-Water-resistant sunscreens were introduced in 1977, and recent development efforts have focused on overcoming later concerns by making sunscreen protection both longer-lasting and broader-spectrum (protection from both UVA & UVB rays), more environmentally friendly, more appealing to use, and addressing the safety concerns of petrochemical sunscreens (i.e., FDA studies showing their systematic absorption into the bloodstream).
+Water-resistant sunscreens were introduced in 1977, and recent development efforts have focused on overcoming later concerns by making sunscreen protection both longer-lasting and broader-spectrum (protection from both UVA & UVB rays), more environmentally friendly, more appealing to use, and evaluating the safety profiles of organic UV filters following FDA studies that demonstrated systemic absorption into the bloodstream (which prompted requests for further safety data, though the FDA has not concluded these ingredients are unsafe).

 Health effects

 Benefits

 Sunscreen use can help prevent melanoma and squamous cell carcinoma, two types of skin cancer.
 There is little evidence that it is effective in preventing basal cell carcinoma.
+In 2025, sunscreen was added to the WHO list of essential medicines to prevent skin damage and skin cancer in people with albinism.

 A 2013 study concluded that the diligent, everyday application of sunscreen could slow or temporarily prevent the development of wrinkles and sagging skin.
 The study involved 900 white people in Australia and required some of them to apply a broad-spectrum sunscreen every day for four and a half years.
 It found that people who did so had noticeably more resilient and smoother skin than those assigned to continue their usual practices.
 A study on 32 subjects showed that daily use of sunscreen (SPF 30) reversed photoaging of the skin within 12 weeks and the amelioration continued until the end of the investigation period of one year.
-Sunscreen is inherently anti-aging as the sun is the number-one cause of premature aging; it therefore may slow or temporarily prevent the development of wrinkles, dark spots and sagging skin.
+Sunscreen is inherently anti-aging as the sun is the number-one cause of premature aging; it therefore may slow or temporarily prevent the development of wrinkles, dark spots, and sagging skin.